What are robots and drones?

 Drones help fight airborne diseases such as Zika in Brazil

-The UN International Atomic Energy Agency, together with WeRobotics and the UN Food and Agriculture Organization, is using robots to fight mosquito-borne diseases.
+The UN International Atomic Energy Agency, WeRobotics, and the UN Food and Agriculture Organization are using robots to fight mosquito-borne diseases.
 Their drone-based mechanism applies the Sterile Insect Technique (SIT), a form of insect birth control, which uses radiation to sterilize male mosquitos that are then released to mate with wild females.
 As these do not produce any offspring, the insect population declines over time.

 Find below the works cited in this resource.